enasequence/ena-covid19-docs/submission_workshop/getting_started.md

 ## Introduction

 In this workshop, we will begin by stepping through the available options to submit SARS-CoV-2 data to the European Nucleotide Archive using a series of example data and files we've prepared for you.
 For a complete submissions guide, please see [here](sars-cov-2-submissions.html).

+The goal of this workshop is to submit 3 samples to an example project, along with raw read data and sequences associated with each sample.
+We will do this using a number of different submission options.

 ### Metadata Model Guide